 Glowing electric blue in total darkness, it would be an excellent background even in case if the watchmaker didn’t equip the timekeeper with glowing hands, hour markers, as well as four large Arabic numerals.

 However, they did and they even offered the timekeeper in two color variations with the lume available both in bright orange and in vivid green Superluminova.

-Of course, the colored versions of the compound seem to wear out faster than the monochrome version, but they certainly provide the watch with more interesting, pleasant to look at, dials.
+Of course, the colored versions of the compound wear-out faster than the monochrome version, but they certainly provide the watch with more interesting, pleasant to look at, dials.

-Like most of contemporary divers, the new Alpha Marine 500 is equipped with the standard Rolex diving bezel.
-Marked for 60 minutes and featuring the usual 15-minute scale, the notched rotating bezel features only one tiny dot of the luminous substance placed at 00 mark.
+Like most contemporary divers, the new Alpha Marine 500 is equipped with the standard Rolex diving bezel.
+Marked for 60 minutes and featuring the usual 15-minute scale, the notched rotating bezel features only one tiny dot of the luminous substance placed at the “00” mark.

 Although supposed to be worn over a wet suit, the watch is not particularly large.

 According to official specs, the timepiece is only 46 millimeters in diameter and is just 15 millimeters thick.
 In fact, the watch is compact enough to be worn with casual dress, especially if you have big, muscular arms of a professional swimmer.

 As usual, the device is powered by a standard ETA caliber 2824-2 automatic movement.
 Robust and reliable, the caliber is equipped with a branded oscillating weight that features the distinctive Deep Blue logo.

 The movement, by the way, is perfectly visible through a transparent case back.